yoonj200/FS-Phase-1-Project/README.md

 ![Alt Text](https://c.tenor.com/-lUj_WEFNiMAAAAd/bravo-amazed.gif)

 ## Features
-1. fdkajsfkldasjfl;kasdjflk;asdj
+1. An interactive game of hangman!
-2. fdkalfjdklsa;jfl;kdasjflkasdj
+2.
-3. djfkldajflk;adsjldks
+3.

 ## How to Use